Franklin Mountains LIDAR Point Clouds

 Point Clouds courtesy of RCRL Bureau of Economic Geology.

-Research by Jerome Bellian (LIDAR from ground, air fixed wing and helicopter).
+Research by Jerome Bellian (LIDAR data from ground, air fixed wing and helicopter).

-Natural color from air fixed wing and hyperspectral from satellite.
+Natural color data from air fixed wing and hyperspectral data from satellite.

 Point Cloud processing and visualization by Reuben Reyes.